bjnord/codenames/README.md

 ## Credits

-Thanks to my nephew Mark and son Doug for the inspiration they provided by demonstrating this concept using a shared/live Google Sheets spreadsheet.
+Thanks to my nephew Mark for the idea of using the TV, and to my son Doug for demonstrating this concept using a shared/live Google Sheets spreadsheet, inspiring me to write this app.

 ## Copyright